 Craig can answer just about any laundry question a customer has due to an encyclopedic knowledge of the chemistry and mechanics of the industry.
 If you don’t believe it, try him!

-In their twelve years in business, the Wells have gained many repeat customers through their focus on making laundry day a clean, comfortable, and safe experience.
+In their many years in business, Wells has gained many repeat customers through their focus on making laundry day a clean, comfortable, and safe experience.
 “Good lighting and clean interiors are very important,” says Craig.

 Attendants are chosen based on their people skills.
 “Anyone can learn the technical side,” says Craig.
 “We want people that can connect with our customers.”